Local Group Velocity Distribution inside Superradiant Condensates: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:BHCondensate}, we briefly review scalar superradiance and the BH-condensate system.
 Then the normalization of the scalar field is discussed in Sec.~\ref{sec:normalization}.
-In Sec.~\ref{sec:Rotation}, we examine the rotational properties of the condensate.
+In Sec.~\ref{sec:Rotation}, we examine the local group velocity distribution in the condensate.
 Finally, we present our summary and discussion in Sec.~\ref{sec:Summary}.

 Throughout the paper, we adopt the natural units $\hbar=c=1$.